jnunez03/KaggleVisualization/README.md

 ![alljobs3 0](https://user-images.githubusercontent.com/23710841/37370693-5f26cc82-26e3-11e8-8569-6bf4ad25a059.png)
 - note: clicking on the actual graph will make viewing it more clear!
 - Only 1 of the variables is indecipherable.
 If anyone wants to take a shot at figuring it out, please let me know!
 - I chose the axis in a way where outliers can be visible.
-Obviously, it takes away from the aesthetics and is likely unncessary, but this is for observational purposes!
+Obviously, it takes away from the aesthetics and is likely unnecessary, but this is for observational purposes!
 - (In reality, those dots way outside are outliers and don't need to be shown.
 There is a technique to calculate outliers beforehand and remove them from the plot)
 - You can also note which jobs have employees that are paid way above the normal pay and there are many jobs where all employees are paid within the IQR (Inter-Quartile Range) and display no outliers at all.
 - You can also note there are employees that are paid below the 25th percentile, which could be due to lack of experience and/or a host of other reasons.